krishna-praneet/spark-stock-market-analysis/README.md

    f.
 Matplotlib <br>
    g.
 Seaborn <br>
 2. DynamoDB
+# Instructions followed for DynamoDb.
+Here's a step-by-step guide on how to create a DynamoDB table, load data into it from a JSON file using the AWS CLI, and access the data from Python using the boto3 library:
+1. First, make sure you have an AWS account and have installed the AWS CLI and boto3 library on your machine.
+2. Next, create a new DynamoDB table.
+You can do this through the AWS Management Console or using the AWS CLI.
+Here's an example command to create a table with the name "myTable", a partition key  and a sort key:<br>
+   a. aws dynamodb create-table --table-name myTable
+3. Once the table is created, you can load data into it from a JSON file using the AWS CLI or boto3(Replace ACCESS_KEY and SECRET_KEY with your actual access and secret keys for DynamoDB.).
+Make sure you have a JSON file containing an array of JSON objects.
+Each object represents a single item to be added to the table.
+4. You can then access the data from Python using the boto3 library.

 # To do:
 1. Train the ML models to compare and tune the best-performing model